load the necessary libraries

 Click for answer

-starting and ending at the specified positions in the vector.
+Answer: Using a vector of positions with str_sub will extract substrings starting and ending at the specified positions in the vector.

-str_sub(my_sentence, start = c(1, 9), end = c(4, 15))
+str_sub(my_sentence, start = c(1, 9), end = c(4, 15))[1] "Cent" "Park is"

 - How do you extract multiple

-using a vector of positions?
+substringsusing a vector of positions?

 Click for answer

-by specifying the start and end positions in separate vectors.
+Answer: You can extract multiple substrings using a vector of positions with str_sub by specifying the start and end positions in separate vectors.

-<- "Central Park is great for jogging."
+my_sentence <- "Central Park is great for jogging."

-my_sentence <- str_sub(my_sentence, start = c(1, 14, 24), end = c(12, 19, 30))
+substrs <- str_sub(my_sentence, start = c(1, 14, 24), end = c(12, 19, 30))

-[1] "Central Park" "is gre" "or jogg"
+substrs[1] "Central Park" "is gre" "or jogg"

 Problem 2